-Join us virtually Sunday, April 5th from 2pm to 3pm to ponder the Coronavirus news in community in a new way.
+Join us virtually the 2nd Sunday of the month from 2pm to 3pm to ponder the Coronavirus news in community in a new way.
 Important Note: group size is limited to seven participants to encourage the optimal sharing and experience between attendees.
 We will add additional sessions as the need arises.

 We invite people of all faith traditions and backgrounds to join in the exploration.